AceofSpades5757/clip-util/README.md

 _Windows Only_

-Allows you to set text and HTML to the clipboard on Windows.
+Allows you to set text, RTF, and HTML to the clipboard on Windows.
+Any other format can also be specified using the format type integer, specified by Windows.

 ## Supported Clipboard Formats